EPCCed/tesseract-docs/user-guide/development.rst

 from standard Linux modules.

-The `Spack <http://spack.readthedocs.io>`__ package management tool is used to manage much of the software and libraries installed on Cirrus.
+The `Spack <http://spack.readthedocs.io>`__ package management tool is used to manage much of the software and libraries installed on Tesseract.
 Spack allows us to automatically resolve dependencies and have multiple versions of tested software installed simultaneously without them interfering with each other.